 - Advising on the likely nature of a ‘common intention’ trust of co-owned land, the quantification of the respective interests under it and the equitable accounting of respective contributions to the property.

-- Acting for the claimant in an ongoing claim for a declaration as to and possession of a co-owned property held on trust, with associated claims for occupation rent and equitable accounting.
+- Acting for the claimant in a claim for a declaration as to and possession of a co-owned property held on trust, with associated claims for occupation rent and equitable accounting.

 - Appearing for the claimant in an application for default judgment in a High Court claim for declarations that various properties were held on trust with associated relief such as the appointment of trustees and for accounts to be taken.